-Electric motorcycle insurance cost is starting to fall, and as electric motorbikes get safer, it will continue to do so throughout your motorcycle’s lifetime.
-On top of that, batteries are lasting longer, there’s almost zero maintenance, and, of course, no gas is involved!
+Electric motorcycle insurance cost is starting to fall, and as electric motorbikes get safer, it will continue to do so.
+On top of that, batteries are lasting longer, there’s almost zero maintenance, and, of course, no crazy gas prices are involved!

 It’s time to save the planet, look fly, and save a pretty penny while doing so.

 - The Complete Guide to Electric Motorcycle Incentives and Grants [USA Edition]